benetdk/Zoom_Recordings_Downloader/README.md

 Scope Errors: Ensure you have added the correct scopes in your Zoom OAuth app settings as specified in this documentation.

 Download Errors: If a download fails, the script will skip that file and continue with the next one.

+6. Notes
+OAuth App Credentials:
+Client ID: The unique identifier for your app.

+Client Secret: The secret key for authenticating your app.

+Account ID: The Zoom account ID tied to the app.

+These credentials are stored in the .env file to keep them secure.
+Never commit the .env file to any public repository.

+7. License and Attribution
+This project is open-source, and you are free to use, modify, and distribute it under the terms of the MIT License.

+8. Contribution
+Feel free to fork this repository and submit a pull request if you have improvements, bug fixes, or new features you'd like to contribute.